tom-brulin/adonis6-amqp/README.md

 )
 ```

+#### Handler

-If you want to listen on the queue you can create a queue handler.
+If you want to listen on the queue you need to create a queue handler.

 ```typescript
 import { Infer } from '@vinejs/vine/types'